AsadNizami/Dataset-generator-for-LLM-finetuning/README.md

 ## Usage

 1. Open your browser and go to `http://localhost:3000`
-2. Upload a text file (UTF-8 encoded)
+2. Upload a pdf file
 3. Configure generation parameters:
    - Number of Q&A pairs to generate
    - Temperature (0.1-1.0)